-Question from Kellie: Right now we have a DSL Internet connection from CenturyLink.
+Question from Kellie: Right now we have a DSL Internet from our local phone company.

 It was pretty good when they first installed it, but it’s been terrible for the past year.

-We’re wanting to switch to something else because my download speeds are only averaging about 2Mbps and CenturyLink refuses to do anything to make it faster.
+We’re wanting to switch to something else because my download speeds are averaging less than 2Mbps and they refuse to do anything to make it faster.

-We really need the higher speed because our family does a LOT of video streaming (or at least we try to).
+We really need the higher speed because our family does a lot of video streaming (or at least we try to).

 I’ve been seeing commercials for HughesNet satellite Internet that say they have “Unlimited data with no hard data limits“.

 What exactly do they mean by that?
 It’s really confusing.